Feeling Energized by 2022 Plan

 The plan is a continued emphasis on building sales and trust.
 We’ll continue studying consumer trends and we’ll deliver a message of sustainable nutrition, which will be woven into everything the checkoff does nationally and locally.
 This is dairy’s opportunity to win with consumers, who purchase foods with a “good for me, good for the environment” proposition.

 We saw a lot of success last fall leading with a new way of looking at dairy’s unique nutrition benefits, particularly those focused on immunity, calm, energy and digestive health (ICED).
-Taking science such as this and modernizing it for consumers, especially Gen Z (ages 10 to 23), is imperative.
+Taking science such as this and modernizing it for consumers, especially Gen Z, is imperative.
 It’s no longer about leading with the traditional “essential nutrients” message.

 Gen Z has grown up in a very different world than most of us have.
 They are more connected than any generation before them thanks to social media and other technologies.
 But they also are disconnected from where their food comes from.
 They number 70 million, and they have redefined expectations for brands and industries